 With ever-changing topography, trail re-routing, logging and unpredictable weather, the traditional Patch course has changed many times in the past 35 years.

 "While we would love to give all racers the option to devise their own favorable and fast route," said co-founder Tim Singer, "our top priorities are to a) Respect the environment, b) respect the land owners and, c) make the competition safe!"

-BARE: Due to excessive logging on private land, this course will be altered somewhat from past years.
-Please stay on the marked course following the traditional Orange arrows.
+BARE: Due to excessive logging on private land, this course was altered somewhat in 2020.
+Please stay on the marked course following the traditional Orange arrows and ribbons.

 RATTLESNAKE: Racers and trekkers must pass by the 1812 homestead both to and from the mountain.